 The purpose of the course is to focus on the advanced skills and techniques required to connect all aspects of your performance into a more holistic and engaging experience for the audience.
 The focus of this course is on you as an individual performer and connecting to your place in this industry.
 On top of developing your triple threat skills, you will explore the business side of the industry and how to get the most out of the experiences within it.
 The culmination of this course is the London Industry Showcase, where you have the opportunity to pitch yourself to some of the top Agents and Casting Directors in the UK.

 Acting lies at the heart of every good Musical Theatre Performance.
 This course will build on your previous training and experience.
 You will look at a variety of acting approaches and techniques with a number of expert Practitioners, Directors, Voice Teachers and Writers.
 There will be a focus on integrating skills to prepare you for the professional industry.
-You look at choosing, preparing and performing monologues for your audition portfolio, and consider you casting and marketing strategy as a professional artist.
+You will also consider your casting and marketing strategy as a professional artist.

 Areas of Work Include: